dannyboywoop/CustomSmartHome/README.md

 Next, launch the raspi-config command-line tool with `sudo raspi-config`.

 Simple ensure that the Localisation Options are set correctly, then use the wizard to setup Network Options.

+To allow custom smart home devices to find the RPi, you must set its "Hostname" to `TannoHub` from the Network Options menu.

 ### Install necessary packages